gcattan/Le-Point-Technique/June2023/notes_llm/notes_llm.md

 And the output is:
 `My name is Peter.`

-Note how the first 3 lines are the context stuffing and the last line is the instruction.
+Note how the first three lines are used to provide a context and the last line is the instruction.

 ### What is in-context learning (few-shot learning)?